Storware/vprotect-manual/deployment/protected-platforms/virtual-machines/ovirt.md

    * supports incremental backup
    * disk images are transferred directly from API \(no Proxy VM required\)
 3. **SSH Transfer,** this method assumes that all data transfers are directly from hypervisor - over SSH
+4. **Change Block Tracking,** this method backup only blocks with changes and skips zeroed sectors.
+   * supports oVirt 4.4+ (with Libvirt 6+, qemu-kvm 4.2+ and vdsm 4.40+)
+   * supports incremental backup
+   * only disks with marked "enable incremental backup" in ovirt will be backuped

 When adding oVirt 4.0+ hypervisor managers use a URL similar to the following: